mongodb/docs/source/custom_type.rst

 In this example, we demonstrate how a fallback encoder can be used to save arbitrary objects to the database.
-We will use the the standard library's :py:mod:`pickle` module to serialize the unknown types and so naturally, this approach only works for types that are picklable.
+We will use the the standard library's :py:py:mod:`pickle` module to serialize the unknown types and so naturally, this approach only works for types that are picklable.

 We start by defining some arbitrary custom types: